200me/JAVA_GUI_test1/README.md

 Program Description
 =====
-This program can display the word 'love' in the gui window and zoom in with the '+' , '-' command When the size of the word reaches the minimum, The system outputs a red background
+This program can display the word 'LOVE' on the gui window and zoom in or out with the '+' , '-' key.

+When the size of the word reaches the minimum, The system sets the background color red.